 INSTRUMENTS / GENERATORS

-DEMO ONLY: Harmor is downloadable as a demo version in FL Studio and needs to be purchased separately so you can save projects containing
+DEMO ONLY: Harmor is available as a demo in FL Studio and needs to be purchased separately so you can save projects containing

 Click on the image above to jump to the help for that section

-NOTES: The Harmor GUI color codes knobs and sliders so that related controls are the same color.
+NOTES: The Harmor GUI color-codes knobs and sliders so related controls share the same color.
 We recommend opening the Visual Feedback panel while you are learning to

 program the plugin, a picture is worth 1000 words, so they say.
 You can also right-click most controls to open the associated Envelope ready for modulation.